 How to Use the Toolbox

-NLGJA’s Journalists Toolbox is designed primarily to assist journalists who don’t normally cover the LGBT community.
-The advice here is drawn from outside media experts and our own members who are professional journalists for both mainstream media and the LGBT press.
-We also offer story ideas and new ways of thinking for reporters who are experienced in covering LGBT life.
+NLGJA’s Journalists Toolbox is designed primarily to assist journalists who don’t normally cover the LGBTQ community.
+The advice here is drawn from outside media experts and our own members who are professional journalists for both mainstream media and the LGBTQ press.
+We also offer story ideas and new ways of thinking for reporters who are experienced in covering LGBTQ life.

 The following articles are written in a news style, and as such, may include different views on how to cover the same topic: